ncrowther/greenhouseControl/server/greenhouseReactUI/README.md

-# RefundUI
+# Greenhouse UI
-React speeding ticket UI for wxo open source lab
+React UI for greenhouse

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).